Peterson–Žižek debate

-The Peterson–Žižek debate, officially titled Happiness: Capitalism vs. Marxism, was a debate between the Canadian psychologist Jordan Peterson (a critic of Marxism) and the Slovenian philosopher Slavoj Žižek (a communist and Hegelian) on the relationship between Marxism, capitalism, and happiness.
+The Peterson–Žižek debate, officially titled Happiness: Capitalism vs. Marxism, was a debate between the Canadian psychologist Jordan Peterson (a critic of Marxism) and the Slovenian philosopher Slavoj Žižek (a Marxist theorist and Hegelian) on the relationship between Marxism, capitalism, and happiness.
 Moderated by Stephen J. Blackwood, it was held before an audience of 3,000 at Meridian Hall in Toronto on 19 April 2019.

 In the debate, Peterson and Žižek agreed on many issues, including a criticism of political correctness and identity politics.
 They debated about the merits of regulated capitalism.
 Both rejected happiness as a primary goal for individuals and societies.

-Context
+Background

-During an event at the Cambridge Union in November 2018, Žižek had called Peterson's work "pseudo-scientific", labeled him as his "enemy", and criticized Peterson's work on the idea of a cultural Marxism, stating that "his crazy conspiracy theory about LGBT+ rights and #MeToo as the final offshoots of the Marxist project to destroy the West is, of course, ridiculous."
-According to Matthew Sharpe writing for The Conversation, "the term 'cultural Marxism' moved into the media mainstream around 2016, when psychologist Jordan Peterson was protesting a Canadian bill prohibiting discrimination based on gender.
-Peterson blamed cultural Marxism as the ideological framework for compelled use of gender-neutral pronouns which, in his view, undermines freedom of speech."
+During an event at the Cambridge Union in November 2018, Žižek had called Peterson's work "pseudo-scientific", described him as his "enemy", and criticized Peterson's work on the idea of a cultural Marxism.
+Separately, Žižek stated in The Independent that "his crazy conspiracy theory about LGBT+ rights and #MeToo as the final offshoots of the Marxist project to destroy the West is, of course, ridiculous."
+The term "cultural Marxism" became mainstream in 2016, when Peterson was objecting to a Canadian bill that would prohibit discrimination based on gender identity, which he argued would force people to use someone's preferred pronouns.
+In Peterson's view, this would violate freedom of speech.
 Critics have accused Peterson of misusing the term postmodernism, referring to postmodern philosophy, as a stand in term for the far-right and antisemitic Cultural Marxism conspiracy theory.
-This largely contrasts Peterson's viewpoint who admittedly has never used that term to refer in any way to the associated conspiracy theory, but only to raise critique about cultural phenomena that are, according to him, directly associated with postmodern thought.

 Peterson said he could meet "any time, any place" to debate and it was announced on 28 February 2019 that the debate was scheduled for 19 April 2019.
 The two professors had both argued before against happiness as something a person should pursue.
 Peterson had said that people should seek meaning through personal responsibility and Žižek had said that happiness is pointless and delusional.